Camp Q & A

 Photos of the cabins can be found here.

-Each cabin cluster (the Uppers & Lowers) has a KYBO close by.
+• Each cabin cluster (the Uppers & Lowers) has a KYBO close by.
 These buildings contain 3 fully enclosed and private washrooms containing sinks and toilets, along with a long outdoor sink for all to share.
 Staff always supervise campers when at the washrooms.
-Washrooms are non-gendered, with campers being able to maintain the level of privacy for hygiene and changing they are comfortable with.
+Washrooms are all gender, with campers being able to maintain the level of privacy for hygiene and changing they are comfortable with.

-The UFO is the camp utility building and houses a private, fully accessible washroom with shower and change table, a gender-neutral washroom with stalled toilets and open sinks and a shower room containing 9 curtained shower stalls.
+The UFO is the camp utility building and houses a private, fully accessible washroom with shower and change table, an all gender washroom with stalled toilets and open sinks and a shower room containing 9 curtained shower stalls.

 Your camper WILL get dirty at camp.
 They spend their days outdoors and our terrain is sandy.
 Campers have opportunity to shower every day; it is up to them how often they do so.
 Counsellors ensure campers shower at least once during their stay at camp.
 Campers go to the shower with their cabin mates and shower in their bathing suits.
 If needed, campers can ask to use a private shower.